1504681/Terraria-Mod-ImGui/README.md

 ## Update: Oct 3rd, 2022

+- All signatures updated for new Terraria 1.4.4 Update
 - NPCList Signature w/ Basic NPC ESP
 - Next: Draw Health/MaxHealth as a % as a HealthBar Above ESP Box